doc4d/docs/docs/Admin/dataExplorer.md

 	- The name of the selected dataclass is added as a tab above the data grid.
 Using these tabs, you can switch between dataclasses that have been already selected.
 You can remove a referenced dataclass by clicking the "remove" icon at the right of the dataclass name.
 	- You can reduce the number of columns by unchecking attributes in the left side.
 You can also switch the columns in the data grid using drag and drop.
 You can click on a column header to [sort entities](#ordering-entities) according to its values (when possible).
-	- If the loading of dataclass entities requires a long time, a "Loading data" bar is displayed.
-You can stop the loading at any moment by clicking on the red button, only the loaded entities will be available then:
+	- If an operation requires a long time, a progress bar is displayed.
+You can stop the running operation at any moment by clicking on the red button:

 ![alt-text](assets/en/Admin/dataExplorer5.png)